-Eye examinations are limited to comprehensive exam/evaluation for medical necessity only.
-Visual examinations to determine the need for eyeglasses are covered for children only.
+Eye examinations are limited to one comprehensive exam/evaluation per calendar year.
 Additionally, diagnostic evaluations and examinations may be reimbursed when documentation in the medical record justifies the medical need for more frequent exams.

 525.1.2 Glasses and Frames